 Spring 2018; or maybe tomorrow

-Sara Rahman was my best friend then.
+Sara Rahman was my best friend in eighth grade.
 “BFFs, Amber,” she often said to me.
 And some of the best times we had were while walking home from school.

 We joked and laughed about everything – stuff in school, books she was reading, her dorky big brother Ahmed, even some of the sillier songs from “American Idol.”